neulab/code-bert-score/README.md

 ```
 Where `pred_results` is a 4-tuple of `(precision, recall, F1, F3)`, where each is a 1-D tensor of scores for each prediction-reference pair. `F3` is similar to the well-known `F1` score, that considers recall 3 times as important as precision.
 See the [definition on Wikipedia](https://en.wikipedia.org/wiki/F-score#F%CE%B2_score).

+See our [example.py](./example.py) script.
+Additional details are shown in the original BERTScore [demo notebook](./example/Demo.ipynb).

 ## Backend Model
 We fine-tuned the `microsoft/codebert-base-mlm` model for 1,000,000 steps (with `batch_size=32`) on several languages separately.